EngineAwesome/policies/terms/index.md

 2. You may not use the Services for any purpose outlined in our [Use Restrictions policy](https://engineawesome.com/about/policies/abuse/).
 3. You are responsible for all content posted and activity that occurs under your account.
 That includes content posted by others who either: (a) have access to your login credentials; or (b) have their own logins under your account.
 4. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.

+## Sensitive Information Prohibited

+**Engine Awesome is not a secure document vault.** You may not upload, store, or process documents or media that contain highly sensitive personal information.
+The platform is not designed to handle government-issued identification, financial documents, or similar records.
+Prohibited content includes, but is not limited to:

+- Driver’s licenses
+- Passports
+- Birth certificates
+- Social Security cards or numbers
+- Checks, bank statements, or other financial documents
+- Tax forms or taxpayer identification numbers
+- Credit card or debit card numbers
+- Medical or health-related records
+- Any document containing government ID numbers, account numbers, or similar identifiers

+If your organization requires identity verification or handling of sensitive personal documents, you must use a secure, compliant system designed for that purpose.
+Uploading this type of content through standard Engine Awesome features is not permitted and may result in removal of the content or suspension of your account.

+You are responsible for ensuring that all uploaded content complies with these restrictions and with applicable laws.

 ## Payment, Refunds, and Plan Changes